ni/labview-for-containers/docs/linux-prebuilt.md

 ## Accessing the image

-The prebuilt image is hosted on [NI’s official DockerHub](https://hub.docker.com/r/nationalinstruments/labview) account and is configured to allow anonymous pulls (no login required).
+The prebuilt image is hosted on [NI’s official Docker Hub](https://hub.docker.com/r/nationalinstruments/labview) account and is configured to allow anonymous pulls (no login required).

 Use the command:
 ```shell